-The Halberg Awards are decided by a 26-person independent Voting Academy comprised of media representatives, athletes and coaches.
+The Halberg Awards are decided by a 27-person independent Voting Academy comprised of media representatives, athletes and coaches.

-Andy Hay, Andrew Mulligan, Alison Shanks, Belinda Colling, Dana Johannsen, David Leggat, Duane Kale, Eddie Kohlhase, Dr Farah Palmer, Fred Woodcock, Graeme Crosby, Hamish Carter, Jayne Kiely, Kevin Norquay, Marc Hinton, Mark Richardson, Michelle Pickles, Mike Stanley, Phil Tataurangi, Ramesh Patel, Rikki Swannell, Ron Cheatley, Ron Palenski, Sam Ackerman, Susie Simcock, Te Arahi Maipi.
+Alison Shanks, Andrew Mulligan, Andy Hay, Belinda Colling, Ben Lucas, Dana Johannsen, Dave Leggat, Duane Kale, Eddie Kohlhase, Farah Palmer, Fred Woodcock, Graeme Crosby, Grant Sharman, Hamish Carter, Jayne Kiely, Jayne Craike, Marc Hinton, Mark Richardson, Michael Jones, Mike Stanley, Phil Tataurangi, Rikki Swannell, Ron Cheatley, Sam Ackerman, Susie Simcock, Te Arahi Maipi, Tiffiney Perry.

 The Voting Academy vote by secret ballot to determine finalists and winners for the Sportsman, Sportswoman, Disabled Sportsperson, Team and Coach of the Year categories.